Pippp/sjcx-tipbot/README.md

 sjcx-tipbot
 ===========

-Tip anyone on twitter or IRC with SJCX the coin used in http://storj.io/.
+Tip anyone with SJCX, the coin used in http://storj.io/.
 For security and lower server demands there is no bitcoin/counterparty node on the server.
 All the blockchain information is collected from blockchain.info and blockscan.com.
 All withdrawal requests are downloaded and handled on a separate system.
 Another benefit is that there is no BTC fee for tips.

 ###Dependencies
 1. MongoDB
 2. Node.js
 3. bitcoind
 4. counterpartyd

+###Currently Supported Platforms
+Twitter
+Reddit
+IRC
+Slack

 ###Install
 ```